 A nice early warning for everyone – in this post, I’ll be talking about vaginas.
 Anyway, now that’s out of the way, let’s get on with today’s post.
-So today, as it’s Cervical Cancer Awareness Week, I thought I’d put together a post on what happens when you have a smear test.
-Obviously most will know the gist of it, but if you’ve not actually had one before, you may not know exactly what goes on.
+Obviously most will know the gist of what happens during a smear test, but if you’ve not actually had one before, you may not know exactly what goes on.
 In particular, having your first smear test can be a bit of a daunting experience, so if that’s you, I’ve put together an account of how the cervical screening test is actually carried out.
 You may remember, back in April last year, I wrote a post on why you should book your cervical screening appointment, and if you haven’t done so yet, I’d recommend you give it a read as it ties in nicely with this one.
 While my previous post looks at the importance of getting your smear test, today I’m going to talk you through what to expect when you attend, so that if you’re feeling a little anxious about the whole thing, it may put your mind at rest.

 What is a Smear Test?

 So, let’s start with a reminder as to what a cervical screening test is.
 It’s more commonly known as a ‘smear test,’ and it’s to check the health of your cervix.
 A common misconception is that it’s a test for cervical cancer, but that’s not actually the case.
 It’s a test that examines the cells from your cervix.
 In some cases, abnormal cells can be detected, and if left untreated, they could lead to cancer.
 However, if they’re found early enough they can be treated, making sure that they don’t turn into cervical cancer.
 One of the most common things a cervical screening test looks for is the Human Papillomavirus (HPV), which is one of the main causes of cervical cancer.

 When Will You Be Invited for Cervical Screening?